gswallow/kubernetes-talk/README.md

 - As a volume, which can be mounted by a container in a pod
 - By kubelet, when pulling images for a pod

 Honestly, secrets aren't really that secure.

-Then again, nothing in the container age is secure.
+TODO demonstrate creating a secret with a cert.

 #### Config maps
 Config maps are like secrets, except they're not in anyway secret.
 You mount a config map like you would mount a volume in a container.